rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 ## Host resources and compiler metrics

-After fetching the release, when `FetchedRelease::run` starts, the environment verifies that the host's available memory can satisfy the effective sandbox limit.
+After fetching the release, when `ReleaseContext<Fetched>::run` starts, the environment verifies that the host's available memory can satisfy the effective sandbox limit.
 Callers can archive sources before this check.
 This check is enabled by default and can be disabled when the caller intentionally wants the sandbox or